cville/conduct/README.md

 ### Repeating invitations

-Misconduct includes repeat invitations to _anything_ when a person has directly declined or opted not to reply to an invitation.
+Misconduct includes repeat invitations to _anything_ when the target audience has directly declined or opted not to reply to an invitation.

-These are acceptable:
+These are acceptable repeat invitations:

 * Posting an invitation on a regular basis to a regularly occurring event.
 * Posting reminders of an upcoming event as the date draws near.

-These invitations might be guided by organizers to specific channels or media by which the community generally prefers to receive such invitations.
+Organizers might guide invitations to specific channels or media by which the community generally prefers to receive such invitations.

 These are _not_ acceptable:

 * Not taking "no" (or no answer, which here defaults to "no") for an answer, for anything.
-* Inviting others to a personal party, unless they've opted in to receiving such invitations.
+* Inviting others to a personal party, unless they have opted in to receiving such invitations.

 ### Discussing national politics in public